It looks like surrogacy could be an amazing option for you!

 With the help of your surrogacy agency, you can officially start the practical process of surrogacy, which includes:

-The average base pay for surrogacy is $45,000 for first-time surrogates, and you will be paid in monthly installments throughout the surrogacy process.
-Experienced surrogates and surrogates in certain states can earn even more — up to $75,000.
-All of your expenses will be covered by the intended parents – everything from medical costs to your legal expenses.
+The average surrogate pay in Colorado is $50,000-$90,000 for first-time surrogates.
+You will be paid in monthly installments throughout the surrogacy process once a pregnancy is confirmed.
+Experienced surrogates can earn even more — up to $110,000.
+All of your expenses will be covered in your surrogate compensation package – everything from medical costs to your legal expenses.

 Although there are no laws on surrogacy in Colorado dictating compensation, this is something you’ll want to discuss with your surrogacy partner and surrogacy attorney when establishing your contracts.

 Every surrogacy journey is unique and rewarding.
 To help you get a better idea of what your experience may be like, we encourage you to reach out to a surrogacy specialist.
 We will be ready to help when you are ready to start your surrogacy in Colorado!